koto-lang/koto/crates/cli/docs/language_guide.md

 foo = |n|
   data: n

+  # Declare the object's type
+  @type: 'Foo'

-  # Overriding the addition operator
+  # Override the addition operator
   @+: |other|
     # A new Foo is made using the result
     # of adding the two data values together
     foo self.data + other.data

-  # Overriding the subtraction operator
-  @-: |other|
-    foo self.data - other.data

   # Overriding the multiply-assignment operator
   @*=: |other|